The fall leaves ‘Odysseus’ without energy ahead of time and shortens his mission on the Moon | Science

 Satellite images provided by NASA taken at an altitude of 90 kilometers show Odysseus on the Moon, although little more than a dot can be seen.
 After traveling nearly a million kilometers, the device landed less than 1.5 kilometers from its planned landing site, Malapert A, using a laser telemetry system that had to be installed shortly before landing when the originally planned system failed. .

 According to NASA, the lander ended up in a small, degraded crater with a slope of 12 degrees.
 It is the closest a spacecraft has ever been to the lunar south pole.
 During the descent, Intuitive Machines’ algorithms detected “nine safe landing sites within the south polar region,” according to the company.
-It is a region that contains permanently shadowed areas that may be rich in resources, including water ice that could be used for future propulsion and life support on the Moon.
+It is a region that contains permanently shadowed areas that may be rich in resources, including water ice that might be used for future propulsion and life support on the Moon.

 The brief statement from Intuitive Machines does not explain whether the experiments with the transported payloads have been successfully completed or if the fall has prevented them from being carried out.